RewardMap: Tackling Sparse Rewards in Fine-grained Visual Reasoning via Multi-Stage Reinforcement Learning: Appendix

 \section{Appendix}

-In Appendix~\ref{apx:dataset_details}, we provide a statistical overview of \datasetplus and its question templates.
+In Appendix~\ref{apx:dataset_details}, we provide a statistical overview of \datasetplus, question templates, and fine-grained annotation.
 Appendix~\ref{apx:method-detail} outlines the computation pipeline of the detail reward.
 Appendix~\ref{apx:evaluation-details} describes evaluation settings, including difficulty-aware weighting, benchmark datasets, and result sources in Table~\ref{tab:main-multi-benchmark}.
+In Appendix~\ref{apx:supplementary-results}, we provide more cases to support our claims in Section~\ref{sec:qualitative-results}.
+We discuss future work in Appendix~\ref{sec:future-work}.
 Finally, Appendix~\ref{apx:llm-usage} presents the statement on LLM usage.

 \startcontents[appendices] \printcontents[appendices]{l}{1}{ }